Game-Hacking-Village/cpp_external/README.md

 ```
 *** external_doom_gui.cpp >>> main key file for building the interface for the GUI of the External Trainer

-memory.cpp and memory.h >>> Contains resolve_PointerMap() function for traversing the chains of pointers to find destination address
+memory.cpp and memory.h >>> Contains resolve_PointerMap() function for traversing the chains of pointers to find destination address and ScanExecMemory() + CompareSignatureToBytes()
+to scan to see if particular group of assembly instructions exist in within a process's executable memory pages

 CMakeLists.txt >>> cmake file for building and compiling the code